Cleanup Myths

-Because of Boeing’s well crafted greenwashing and misinformation campaigns, some people in the community fear that the complete, “background” cleanup at the SSFL would do more harm than good.
+Because of Boeing’s well-crafted greenwashing and misinformation campaigns, some people in the community fear that the complete, “background” cleanup at the SSFL would do more harm than good.
 That’s a myth.
 And it’s been busted.

 2012 EPA Radiological Background Study determined naturally existing radiation levels in surrounding communities.